What Is Predictive Analytics In Marketing?

 As marketing analytics evolved, marketers advanced to more complex attribution models which moved beyond aggregate data, and toward user-level interactions.
 These types of models, such as multi-touch attribution (MTA), allowed marketers to understand consumer paths to purchase.

-What Are Predictive Analytics for Marketing & Why Are They Important?
+Why Are Predictive Analytics for Marketing Important?

-Consumers have more choice today than ever before.
+Customers have more choice today than ever before.
 They are no longer confined to whatever their local store has in stock, they can order what they want, when they want.
 As a result, competition is fierce among vendors, retailers and service providers.
 Staying a step ahead of consumer trends and desires is the only way to remain competitive.
 Predictive analytics allows for this, assisting marketers in understanding consumer behaviors and trends, predicting future shifts, and planning their campaigns accordingly.

 Predictive analytics is a form of analysis conducted by leveraging AI and machine learning to combine the insights generated through various datasets, algorithms and models to predict future behaviors.
 Just like MMM, this analysis looks at historical campaign data and trends along with past user behavior data provided by MTA, as well as additional transactional data.
 The insights derived from predictive analysis better equip marketers to determine what is likely to happen in the future, to inform effective marketing strategies.